shiftplusplus/datasciencecoursera/README.md

 ##Repository for the Data Science specialization courses on Coursera.

 *rSeedExp.R* is the results of experimentation during the R Programming course.
-Be very careful running it, as changing the operator in line 7 can result in an infinite loop.
-Make sure to be able to quickly terminate the R session.
+In this version, I added a NORMAL version and fixed both functions so they **could not** run infinitely.
+Take care when modifying the runs counter.